Lab Members

 Bagel

-Bagel (Puppy Training Diploma, 2022) has joined our lab from a Washington state group, where she focused primarily on licking things and romping.
+Bagel (Puppy Training Diploma, 2022) joined our lab from a Washington state group, where she focused primarily on licking things and romping.
 Her current interests include gently chewing socks and throwing herself at senior canine lab member Howard, but she is beginning to focus more on issues of language comprehension, lexical development, as well as loving blueberries.
 She is a very good girl.

 Graduate Researchers